chesterbr/chesterbr.github.io/_posts/2024-02-18-a-workaround-to-fix-the-firefox-emoji-keyboard-shortcut-on-macos-sonoma.md

 1. **Wait for the official fix**.
 This is the simplest and safest option, but considering the [release calendar](https://whattrainisitnow.com/calendar/), my best guess is that a fix won't come before Firefox 125 (due April 16).

 2. **Apply my patch to the Firefox source code and build it**.
 This is also very safe: you don't need to trust anyone but Mozilla, since you are using their code (which you already trust as a Firefox user) and my patch (which is public and you can review).
-But it requires familiarity with the command line and *a lot* of time to compile the browser.
+But it requires familiarity with the command line and _a lot_ of time to compile the browser.

 3. **Download and install EmojiFox**, that is, Firefox Nightly/Unofficial with my patch applied.
-This is the easiest option, but you have to trust me, and it's not an official release, so it won't auto-update and you should throw it away as soon as the official fix is released.
+The downsides: you have to trust me and it won't auto-update - you should throw it away as soon as the official fix is released.

 ### Applying the patch